typelevel/Laika/docs/introduction/intro.md

   functions)

 * Simple contracts and APIs for adding new parsers and renderers

+* A set of generic and fast parser combinators for common tasks in markup parsing that are not based on the commonly used (and often slow) regex parsers

 * Various options for input and output (strings, files, java.io.Reader/Writer, java.io streams)